 Socially, there is something for everyone at St Edmund Hall.
-Our thriving College societies include Chapel Choir, the Teddy Hall Film Society and the Conversational Spanish Club – and are all open to both undergraduate and postgraduate students.
+Our thriving College societies include the Choir of St Edmund Hall, the Teddy Hall Film Society and the Conversational Spanish Club – and are all open to both undergraduate and postgraduate students.

 Many of our clubs and societies receive funding from the College’s Amalgamated Clubs fund to help with the purchase of equipment or to meet expenses.
 Executives of College societies, sports team captains, and individuals participating in University sports teams can find information on the support provided by Amalgamated Clubs, and how to obtain it, here.

 There are also over 200 University societies to choose from.